Understand the Google Ads Logic

 To sum up, the key success factors for Google ad ranking are:

-- Pick relevant keywords matching the business products & services
+- Pick relevant keywords matching the business products and services

 - Carefully choose the right bidding that will optimize the budget

-- Craft top-quality ads (content & visuals) for a smooth online experience
+- Craft top-quality ads (content and visuals) for a smooth online experience

 Discover the Google Ads Tool

 To get started on Google Ads, businesses need the following: